1. Characteristics ↑

 3. Missions to Jupiter ↑

-The first spacecraft to observe Jupiter, as well as all the Galilean moons, was NASA's Pioneer 10 probe in 1973, followed by NASA's Pioneer 11 in 1974, and Voyager 1 and Voyager 2, both in 1979.
+The first spacecraft to observe Jupiter, as well as all the Galilean moons, was NASA's Pioneer 10 probe in 1973.
+This was followed by NASA's Pioneer 11 in 1974, and Voyager 1 and Voyager 2, both in 1979.
 All of these probes were on their way out of the Solar System.
 Pioneer 11 came closest to Jupiter, flying within 34,000 km, and Voyager 2 was furthest coming within 570,000 km.

 In 1990, NASA and the European Space Agency (ESA) launched Ulysses, which came within 400,000 km of Jupiter in 1992, and within 120 million km in 2004.

-In 2011, NASA launched a new mission to Jupiter, Juno, which should arrive in July 2016.
 The ESA plan to launch a mission to the Galilean moons in 2022, known as Jupiter Icy Moon Explorer (JUICE).
 The JUICE spacecraft arrive at Jupiter in 2030.
 It will then fly by Callisto and Europa, before orbiting Ganymede.